Pustaha

-Pustaha (Batak script: ᯇᯮᯘ᯲ᯖᯂ) is the magic book of the Batak people of North Sumatra, Indonesia.
-The book contains magical formulas, divinations, recipes, and laws.
-The pustaha is written and compiled by a Batak magician-priest (datu).
+A pustaha (Batak script: ᯇᯮᯘ᯲ᯖᯂ) is a Batak-culture grimoire from North Sumatra, containing magical formulas, divinations, recipes, and laws.
+The pustaha is written and compiled by a datu, or magician-priest.

 Etymology

 The name pustaha is borrowed from the Sanskrit word pustaka (Sanskrit पुस्तक) meaning "book" or "manuscript".
 This indicates an earlier influence of Hinduism on the culture of Batak.

 Form and material

 Physically, a pustaha consists of two hardcovers (lampak) and pages made of softened tree bark (laklak) for the writings.
 The hardcover is usually carved with motifs of an ilik, a gecko which represents the deity Boraspati ni Tano, a beneficial earth deity of the Toba Batak people.
 The pages are made of the bark of the alim tree or the agarwood (Aquilaria malaccensis).
 The bark is softened in rice water, folded and secured between the two hardcovers.
 Alim tree can be found growing in the region of Barus Hulu, around Pardomuan in Dairi Regency, and on Pulau Raja in Asahan Regency.
 Some pustahas are made of bamboo or bone of a buffalo.

 The length of the tree bark usually reaches 7 m long and 60 cm wide.
 A pustaha that is displayed in the library of the Leiden University has a length of 15 m, while the largest pustaha displayed in the Amsterdam Tropenmuseum reaches 17 m.